0zhu/cygwin-portable/README.md

 ## Description

 **ConCygSys** is a tool that installs portable [Cygwin](https://www.cygwin.com/) Unix-like environment and connects to portable [ConEmu](https://conemu.github.io/) console emulator.
 All required software in one folder.
+Now also with [WSLtty](https://github.com/mintty/wsltty) support!

 This is an independent fork of amazing [cygwin-portable-installer](https://github.com/vegardit/cygwin-portable-installer) project.
 At first minimally modified for sysadmin purposes, later on filled with improvements and new features.